gopika-na/m2x-tessel/README.md

-# Node.js M2X API Client #
+# Tessel M2X API Client #

 The AT&T M2X API provides all the needed operations to connect your device to AT&T's [M2X](http://m2x.att.com) service.
-This client provides an easy to use interface for [node.js](http://nodejs.org/).
+This client provides an easy to use interface for the [node.js](http://nodejs.org/) based [Tessel](https://tessel.io) microcontroller devices.

 ## Getting Started ##